andrewadame/UnityProjectsCSUSB/README.txt

-This is a collection Unity Projects made California State University, San Bernadino
+This is a collection Unity Projects made while attending California State University, San Bernadino